Azure/azure-iot-sdks/doc/get_started/ubuntu_apt-get_sample_setup.md

-# Using apt-get to create a project
+# Using apt-get to create a project on Ubuntu

-This document describes how to create a program that uses the AzureIoT apt-get package
+This document describes how to create a program that uses the AzureIoT apt-get package on Ubuntu versions 14.04, 15.04, and 15.10.

 Before you start, make sure you have **CMake**, **g++**, and **gcc** installed on your development machine: